 The Roman School of Painting at Villa Torlonia.
 Review by Carla Scarano.
 The impressive compound of Villa Torlonia, which is in via Nomentana in Rome, is the result of the development of various buildings in the natural environment of the park.

-By Carla Scarano • architecture, art, drawing, exhibitions, installations, painting, sculpture, textiles, year 2022 • Tags: art, Carla Scarano, drawing, exhibitions, painting, sculpture
+By Carla Scarano • art, drawing, exhibitions, painting, sculpture, year 2022 • Tags: art, Carla Scarano, drawing, exhibitions, painting, sculpture